gabrielnegreira/aneuQPCR/README.md

 C11  C11          0.9998829               0.9994462   1.468247       0.0003513653       25.4448093                22              28 19.788840
 C12  C12          0.9999191               0.9993152   1.471679       0.0003239109       25.4002639                22              28 20.041160
 ```
-You can the easily export this dataframe to an excel file with the `xlsx` package
+You can then easily export this dataframe to an excel file with the `xlsx` package
 ```r
 xlsx::write.xlsx(qPCRobj$metadata$well_meta, file = "example_output.xlsx", row.names = FALSE)
 ```